What does life insurance cover?

 Also, age is a factor, so life insurance will be more expensive for an older person.
 Similarly, if a customer is in poor health, they can expect to pay a higher premium.

-The insurer will take into account occupation, hobbies, lifestyle – such as weight and fitness – to help determine their premiums.
+The insurer will take into account occupation, hobbies, lifestyle – such as whether you smoke, your weight and your fitness – to help determine their premiums.

 Even postcodes are checked, as certain areas of the country are more likely to claim.

-Can I still take out life insurance if I am already unwell?
+Can I still take out life insurance if I have a pre-existing condition?

 In truth, it can be difficult to find affordable life insurance if you have a pre-existing medical condition, especially a serious one.

-Some insurers will just turn you down outright, while others will exclude the condition itself.
-For example, if you had diabetes, the policy would not payout if you died from the disease.
+Some insurers will just turn you down outright, while others might exclude the condition itself.
+For example, if you had diabetes you might find yourself with a policy which wouldn’t pay out if you died from the disease.

 You would be covered if your death was not related to your condition, or could be proven not to be.

-Nevertheless, there are a number of specialists who offer life insurance to those with pre-existing conditions, but be prepared to pay higher premiums because of the high risk of a claim.
+Nevertheless, there are a number of specialists who offer life insurance to those with pre-existing conditions, but you must be prepared to pay higher premiums because of the high risk of a claim.